abw/badger-database-js/manual/table_methods.md

 You could easily do it yourself - the `insert()` method will return a result containing the generated `id` (or other id field) which you can then use to fetch the record.
-Or even easier, pass a second argument to the method as an object containing the `reload` option set to a true value.
+But why do it yourself when we can do it for you?
+Pass a second argument to the method as an object containing the `reload` option set to a true value.

 After inserting a row the table `insert()` method will immediately reload it from the database and return the data for the row.